-Eligible recipients include Minnesota farmers, individuals at Minnesota educational institutions, non-profit organizations, and local natural resource agencies.
-Priority is given to projects that are farmer initiated.
+Eligible recipients include Minnesota farmers, educational institutions, individuals at Minnesota educational institutions, and non-profit organizations.
+Priority is given to projects that farmer initiated.
 All non-farmer initiated projects must show significant collaboration with farmers.

 Grants may only be made to applicants residing or located in Minnesota for demonstrations on farms located in the state.
 An applicant is eligible to receive only one MDA sustainable agriculture grant at a time.
 Grantees who complete projects are eligible to receive additional grants to either continue the project or for a new idea.